merckey/bloomtree-allsome/README.md

 ```bash
 get_bfsize.sh fastalistfile
 ```
 Given a list of gzipped fasta files, report the distribution of kmer abundance.
-If the default cutoff of _c_ is to be used, the sum of the kmer counts for abundances _c_ and higher should be used for bf_size.
+If the default cutoff of _c_ is to be used, the kmer count for abundances _c_ should be used for bf_size.

 # Building a ROAR-compressed tree